fabric-testbed/MeasurementFramework/elk/Service Management/ReadMe.md

 Meaning that it needs the full name and address that it why the ansible.cfg points to the bootstrap hosts.

+# How to Run
+	- bash: ansible-playbook {Whichever play needed.}

 # Implementation
 	- Filebeat
 		- Currently all nodes stopped